daveeS987/data-structures-and-algorithms/hacker_rank/jumping_clouds/README.md

 ## Approach and Efficiency

 I utilized two variables and a loop.
-A count variable incrmented when the player moves, and a current index variable to keep track of position.
-If the position 2 slots ahead is safe, then reassign current to that position and incrment count.
-Otherwise, increment bot current position and count by 1.
+A count variable incremented when the player moves, and a current index variable to keep track of position.
+If the position 2 slots ahead is safe, then reassign current to that position and increment count.
+Otherwise, increment both current position and count by 1.
 Return the count at the end

 Big O: